johncmunson/markdown-renderer/compensation-strategy.md

-# Career Tracks and Compensation Strategy for the Software Development Team
+# Career Tracks and Compensation Strategy for the Tech Department

 Author: John Munson
 Date: October 10th, 2024